nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 ### 3.11 Reminder window
-A reminder will automatically pop up at the start of RemindMe, so that you are reminded of your upcoming assignments and events in the next 3 days!
+A reminder will automatically pop up at the start of RemindMe so that you are reminded of your upcoming assignments and events in the next 3 days!

 ![Ui](images/Ui2.png)